ryanmclake/Global-Lake-Area-Analysis/README.md

 10. These packages are now installed on your domain in the Caltech Cluster

 ### Subsetting the GLCP database to include ONLY the columns we are interested in.
 The GLCP_extended is huge and we don’t need all of the columns.
-As a result, we can use cut command in shell to reduce the file to include only the columns we want.
+We use <i>cut</i> command in Shell select the columns we need.

+1. Open Terminal
-In Terminal, navigate to your working directory that has the original GLCP_extended.csv data product that you want to use for the analysis.
+2. Navigate to the directory that has the original <i>GLCP_extended.csv</i> data product
-In that directory, type the following command:
+3. Type the following command:

-cut -d "," -f1,3,4,5,7,8,11,12,13,15,18,19,31 glcp_extended.csv > glcp_extended_thin.csv
+<i>cut -d "," -f1,3,4,5,7,8,11,12,13,15,18,19,31 glcp_extended.csv > glcp_extended_thin.csv</i>

 These columns are 1=year, 3=hylak_id, 4=centr_lat, 5=centr_lon, 7=country, 8=bsn_lvl, 11=total_precip_mm, 12=mean_annual_temp_k, 13=pop_sum, 15=permanent_km2, 18=lake_type, 19=lake_area, 31=sub_area

-Let this command run through completion without touching anything in the terminal.
-It will take maybe 15 minutes maximum.
+5. Let this command run through completion without touching <b>anything</b> in the terminal (~15 minutes)
-When this command is completed the GLCP should go from ~200+ GB in size to somewhere in the ballpark of 30-50 GB.
+6. When this command completes, the GLCP should go from ~200 GB to ~ 30 GB

 Extracting the yearly values from the glcp_extended_thin.csv (Finally running SLURM!)